fol2/Octopus_Agile_Helper/dev_log.md

   - Automatically scrolls to and highlights current active rate
   - Accessible via "All Rates" button in navigation bar

+## 2024-12-27: Card View Enhancements
+- Enhanced rate display formatting:
+  - Split rate into value and unit (e.g., "21.83p" and "/kWh")
+  - Larger font for rate value (34pt for main, 17pt for secondary)
+  - Smaller font for unit (17pt for main, 13pt for secondary)
+- Improved time display:
+  - Added date prefix for next-day rates (e.g., "27 Dec 22:30-23:00")
+  - Special handling for cross-day ranges in average card
+  - Aligned all times to the right
+  - Changed to primary color for better visibility
+- Added local settings to rate cards:
+  - Configurable number of additional rates (0-10)
+  - Persistent settings via UserDefaults
+  - Settings gear icon in each card
+  - Individual settings for lowest/highest rate cards

 ## 2024-12-27: Timed Refresh & 4PM Fetch
 - Moved the 1-minute timer to `AppMain` via GlobalTimer
 - RatesViewModel re-filters upcoming data each minute